ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 ### REST-assured

 The particular test cases are implemented using REST-assured.
-This is a framework that is specially designed for testing REST APIs and allows to easily send different kinds of requests and validations of their responses.
+It is a framework that is specially designed for testing REST APIs and allows to easily send different kinds of requests and validations of their responses.

 A simple check, for instance, whether the product resource of our REST API is returning 22 products, could look as follows: